 \subsection{Datasets}

-We used four extensively used datasets: \begin{itemize} \item MNIST \cite{lecun-gradientbased-learning-applied-1998}: 10-class datasets of handwritten digits.
-Each image is grayscale and has 28 $\times$ 28 size. \item Fashion-MNIST \cite{DBLP:journals/corr/abs-1708-07747}: 10-class datasets of fashion-items.
-Each image is grayscale and has 28 $\times$ 28 size. \item Kuzushiji-MNIST \cite{DBLP:journals/corr/abs-1812-01718}: 10-class datsets of japanese handwritten kuzushiji, a cursive writing style letter.
-Each image is grayscale and has 28 $\times$ 28 size. \item CIFAR-10 \cite{Krizhevsky09learningmultiple}: 10-class datasets of vehicles and animals datasets.
-Each image has RGB channel and has 32 $\times$ 32 size. \end{itemize}
+In this study, we conducted experiments with four commonly used datasets. \begin{itemize} \item MNIST \cite{lecun-gradientbased-learning-applied-1998}: 10-class datasets of handwritten digits.
+Each image is grayscale and has a size of 28 $\times$ 28. \item Fashion-MNIST \cite{DBLP:journals/corr/abs-1708-07747}: 10-class datasets of fashion items.
+Each image is grayscale and has a size of 28 $\times$ 28. \item Kuzushiji-MNIST \cite{DBLP:journals/corr/abs-1812-01718}: 10-class datasets of Japanese handwritten kuzushiji, i.e., cursive writing style letters.
+Each image is grayscale and has a size of 28 $\times$ 28. \item CIFAR-10 \cite{Krizhevsky09learningmultiple}: 10-class datasets of vehicles and animals.
+Each image has an RGB channel and has a size of 32 $\times$ 32 pixels. \end{itemize}